agosztolai/MARBLE/README.md

 where loadpath can be either a path to the model (with a specific timestamp, or a directory to load the latest model automatically.
 By running `MARBLE.fit()`, training will resume from the last checkpoint.

 <a name="innerproduct"></a>
-### Geometry-aware and geometry-agnostic modes
+### Embedding-aware and embedding-agnostic modes

 One of the main features of our method is the ability to run in two different modes

-1. Geometry-aware mode - learn manifold geometry and dynamics
+1. Embedding-aware mode - learn manifold embedding and dynamics
-2. Geometry-agnostic mode - learn dynamics only
+2. Embedding-agnostic mode - learn dynamics only

-To enable geometry-agnostic mode, set `inner_product_features=True` in training `params`.
+To enable embedding-agnostic mode, set `inner_product_features=True` in training `params`.
 This engages an additional layer in the network after the computation of gradients, which makes them rotation invariant.

-As a slight cost of expressivity, this feature enables the orientation- and geometry-independent representation of dynamics over the manifolds.
+As a slight cost of expressivity, this feature enables the orientation- and embedding-independent representation of dynamics over the manifolds.
 Amongst others, this allows one to recognise similar dynamics across different manifolds.
 See [RNN example](https://github.com/agosztolai/MARBLE/blob/main/examples/RNN/RNN.ipynb) for an illustration.

 ## Troubleshooting guide